 - Stomach cramps

 These symptoms of anorexia nervosa range from obvious to more subtle.
-Some of them may also be hideable.
+Individuals are also able to hide some of these symptoms.
 For instance, some people wear excessive layers to hide their weight loss or to keep warm.
 It’s also worth noting that almost none of these symptoms are enough to draw definitive conclusions alone.
 It’s when you see multiple symptoms, in conjunction with the behavioral changes, that you should take action.

 Emotional or Behavioral Symptoms of Anorexia